johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 {% endcapture %}
 {% include macros/docsSnippetKotlinFirst.html java=java kotlin=kotlin %}

 The two tests cover the branches of the if/else.
-There isn't a lot more to say about mocking that's specific to Javalin.
+There isn't a lot more to say about mocking that's specific to Occurrent.
 You can follow any general mocking tutorial for your favorite language and library.

 ## Functional/integration tests